-Walking boots, crampons & micro spikes
+Walking boots, crampons and micro spikes

 B0 Unsuitable for crampons.
-Most walking boots are designed to flex for comfort and are not rigid enough in their midsole for crampons.
+Most walking boots for summer are designed to flex for comfort and are not rigid enough in their midsole for crampons.
 Softer uppers may compress under crampon straps causing discomfort and cold feet.

 B3 A technical boot regarded as “rigid” both in midsole and upper.
 Used for mountaineering and ice climbing.
+They will have a welt for a heel clip and may also be able to accommodate a toe bar.

 Your choice of crampons will be dictated by your boots.
 If you’ve already got a pair of stiff 3 or 4 season walking boots, then take them along to a shop and get a suitable pair of crampons fitted - boots and crampons must be suited to each other and adjusted accordingly.
+All-purpose hill-walking and mountaineering crampons should be made of steel, there are some specialist crampons sold which are made of aluminium which aren’t designed for use in the UK or mixed conditions.

 Boots in the B3 category are ideal for C3 crampons and will also take C2 and C1.
 At the other end of the spectrum a B1 boot could only be recommended with a C1 crampon.
 If you don’t own any crampons yet, read our ‘Crampons for mortals’ guide on how to choose the right ones for you.

-Some models are minimal, while others are almost (but not quite) a full walking crampon - the most popular lie somewhere in between.
-Short spikes make walking on flat icy or snowy paths much easier and more comfortable than wearing a walking crampon.
+The more substantial end of the micro-spike spectrum, with small spikes, are the most suitable for hill walking.
+In general, the advantages of micro-spikes s are that they can be fitted to a range of footwear, they are a lot cheaper, lighter-weight and in some conditions more comfortable to wear than crampons.
 Combined with a fast and simple attachment system and the ability to be used on softer, lighter footwear than a walking crampon, this makes them an option for those intending to travel on non-technical terrain.
 They can also be fitted to fell running and approach shoes, so are suitable for runners and climbers.
+However, they can quickly become insufficient for the conditions.

-Should I use walking crampons or micro spikes?
+Should I use walking crampons or micro-spikes?

 Related Content